oetzit/application/README.md

 You can also use an env var like `PAGE_FILTER=^ARBEI_1919` to filter issues.

+Note that after this you need to use Minio console to create a public bucket and a service account and put them into encrypted credentials.

 ### `dev`

 First you get the latest `minikube` up and running: